sxltd/dendron/.github/ISSUE_TEMPLATE/bug_report.md

 Any relevant context: when it last worked, related code/modules, error messages, etc. -->

 <!--

+(Please uncomment this section if you fill out this part)

-## Fix Plan (optional)
+## Fix Plan

-If you already know how this can be fixed, note it here (and please uncomment this section)
+If you already know how this can be fixed, note it here

 -->